tajmone/PBCodeArcProto/_assets/DOC_Header_Comments.md

 # HTMLPagesCreator: Comment Parsing

-Documentation on how header-comments in source files are parsed by the __HTMLPagesCreator__ app.
+Documentation on the header-comments system used in CodeArchiv resource files for storing information that will be parsed by the __HTMLPagesCreator__ app (and by other maintainers/contributors tools).

 -----